creativestyle/checkout-by-amazon-doc/workflow.rst

 .. image:: /images/workflow_screenshot_8.png

-.. warning:: For the successful refund (recorded in Magento and requested (!) with Amazon Payments) always use `Refund` button available on the new credit memo form invoked from the single invoice preview page.
+.. warning:: For the successful refund (recorded in Magento and requested (!) with Amazon Pay) always use `Refund` button available on the new credit memo form invoked from the single invoice preview page.
 If you click `Credit Memo` button directly on the order page you will be redirected to the new credit memo form with `Refund offline` button only, which admittedly will record credit memo in Magento, but surely won't call refund request at Amazon Payments gateway.
 If in any case you will get a credit memo with `Refund offline` button only then surely something had to go wrong and you should stop the refund process immediately and start it from the beginning following the above guideline.

 Cancelling an order
 -------------------

 For a variety of reasons it sometimes becomes necessary to cancel an order.
-To cancel an order and notify Amazon about the payment cancellation:
+To cancel an order and notify Amazon Pay about the payment cancellation:

 * Please make sure the amount of the order you want to cancel hasn't been captured yet,
 * Go to :menuselection:`Sales --> Orders` and select the order that you would like to cancel by clicking the `Edit button` on its respective row,